cert-manager/website/content/docs/getting-started/README.md

 > ℹ️ Let's Encrypt uses the Automatic Certificate Management Environment (ACME) protocol
 > which is why the configuration below is under a key called `acme`.

-Save the following content to a file called `issuer-lets-encrypt-staging.yaml` and apply it:
+Save the following content to a file called `issuer-lets-encrypt-staging.yaml`, change the `email` field to use your email address and apply it:

 ```yaml
 # issuer-lets-encrypt-staging.yaml